 Understood another way, to be a Jew is to locate oneself within the mythic narrative of the Jewish people: to say, “I came out of bondage in Egypt” at the Passover seder, or to bless the Source of Life as “the One who has given us the Torah” during the Shabbat morning service.
 In these moments, a Jew - whether born or converted into the covenant - affirms his or her particular commitments and connections.

 Given these understandings, there are certain limitations that we observe within the realm of Jewish ritual.
 As the Torah is the symbolic center of our understanding of ourselves as a people, a majority of these limitations have to do with the Torah service.
 During our services (including special celebrations like baby namings or bar/bat mitzvah ceremonies), honors having to do with the Torah - including opening the Ark, being called to the Torah for an aliyah (the blessing said before and after a portion of Torah is read), reading from the Torah, and lifting and wrapping the Torah - are reserved for Jews.
-At important life cycle moments - usually in the context of a bar/bat mitzvah - we invite the non-Jewish parent to accompany his/her partner (or another Jewish relative) to the bimah (the platform where we read from the Torah) for a special aliyah.
-While we ask that the non-Jewish partner/parent not recite the traditional blessing, we have created a blessing in English that reflects the special role and connection of a non-Jewish parent to their child’s Jewish journey, and to the Jewish community in general.
+At important life cycle moments - usually in the context of a bar/bat mitzvah - we very much hope that the non-Jewish parent will accompany his/her partner (or another Jewish relative) to the bimah (the platform where we read from the Torah) for a special aliyah.
+Because the language of the Hebrew blessing assumes that the person saying the blessing is Jewish, we have created a blessing in English that reflects the special role and connection of a non-Jewish parent to their child’s Jewish journey, and to the Jewish community in general.
+In so doing, we are hoping to affirm the integrity of the blessings, and to honor the decisions our members who were not raised Jewish have made, some of whom have decided to convert to Judaism, others who have chosen to remain allies and fellow travellers.

 There is absolutely no limitation on a non-Jewish person coming up to the bimah for other purposes, including sharing an English reading, or giving a blessing to children as they become bar/bat mitzvah.
-To the extent that a non-Jewish member is comfortable participating in a Jewish worship service, we invite anyone, Jew or non- Jew, to sing along and participate in any way they feel comfortable in the service.
+To the extent that a non-Jewish member is comfortable participating in a Jewish worship service, we invite anyone, of any background, to sing along and participate in any way they feel comfortable in the service.

 We recognize that we are all on a journey, and that at some point our non-Jewish members may become interested in formally taking on Jewish status through a process of conversion.
-The duration and content of this process varies according to each individual situation, but generally speaking there is one-year period of study and meeting with the rabbi in preparation for immersion in the mikvah (ritual bath) and meeting with a beit din (council of three rabbis who formally welcome the convert).
-Please call the Rabbi if you are interested in exploring the possibility of conversion.
+The duration and content of this process varies according to each individual situation, but generally speaking there is one-year period of study and meeting with a rabbi in preparation for immersion in the mikvah (ritual bath) and meeting with a beit din (council of three rabbis who formally welcome the convert).
+Please contact Rabbi Toba (rabbi [at] dorsheitzedek.org) or Rabbi Shahar (dcl [at] dorsheitzedek.org) if you are interested in exploring the possibility of conversion.

 We hope that this Guide is helpful, but also recognize that these are large and complicated issues.
-Please feel free to call the Rabbi (617-965-0330) if you would like to discuss any of these topics in more depth.
+Please feel free contact us if you would like to discuss any of these topics in more depth.